dogolpeezon/GLFW-cube-and-pyramid/README.md

 May have to edit cmake libs and include to the deps/ directory.
 Prob best to apt-get install GLEW glfw3 libs though.. then cmake should work if installed in same directories.

+I use Visual Studio Code IDE.. this has a cmake extension you can add to compile.
 Some people have used g++ compiler with all the GLFW libs linked..
 IE:

 g++ main.cpp AnimManage.cpp Draw.cpp Keyboard.cpp -o glfw-Animation -lGLEW -lglfw3 -lGL -lX11 -lXi -lXrandr -lXxf86vm -lXinerama -lXcursor -lrt -lm -pthread -ldl -lGLU